THe Language Tree

 According to Wikipedia, "proto-celts" appeared in Germany as early as 1300 bce:

-But in looking for other indications of Egyptian influence we can push those conventional dates back even further, since we know that the Exodus occurred in 1550 bce in the middle bronze age.
+Understandably, conventional dates depend upon what data has survived the passing of time either as ancient records or archaeological finds.
+But thanks to Oahspe, when searching for other indications of Egyptian influence, we can extend the conventional dates back even further, since we know that the Exodus occurred in 1550 bce in the middle bronze age.
 Egypt was well developed in tools, utensils, weapons and chariots of bronze.
 Europe also reflected the influence of the southern bronze period, but there are also evident various other influences on European culture from around 1600 bce that indicate a change to a more sophisticated culture than previously existing.
-For example, decorative articles such as an unearthed astrological disk referencing astronomical and celestial patterns (see Nebra Sky Disc, Wiki ) as well as a new concern with and sophisticated manner of burials.
+For example, decorative articles such as an unearthed astrological disk referencing astronomical and celestial patterns (see sky-disc, wiki) as well as a new concern with and sophisticated manner of burials.
 We know that the Egyptian worshippers of Osiris of the Middle Kingdom had been long obsessed with such matters:

 Something to take into account in this writing is that while we are using Celts to mark evidence of the descendents of Egyptian migrants, the various tribes of "Druids, Picts, Gales (Gaelic, Celtic), Wales (Welsh), Galls (Gauls), and Yohans (Johns)" were not necessarily historically identified as Celts.
-And so, when we read of Celts first arriving in regions such as Britain and Ireland, these invasions were clearly not the first of the descendants of the Egyptians, as shown in Oahspe.
+And so, when we read of Celts first arriving in regions such as Britain and Ireland, these invasions were not necessarily the first of the descendants of the Egyptians.

 As for the context of our Oahspe verse being in the Book of Eskra, it is not unusual for Oahspe to go backwards or forwards in time to make a point that ties in to what is being related.
 So it does not mean that the reference to the Egyptian migrants must have occurred within the context of the spread of Christianity or the dispersal of the Israelites and Jews from Judea.
 And as has been shown, indeed the descendants of the Egyptian migrants had long been settled as ethnic groups in their lands by the time of the dispersal of the Israelites and Jews.